Proven, industry-aligned curriculum

 No matter which program you sign up for, you can still visit campus to connect with fellow students and alumni, find quiet places to study and work, and attend networking and workshop events.

-Learn more about whether coding bootcamps are worth it for you.
+Read more about whether or not cybersecurity bootcamps are worth it for you and your goals.

 The Flatiron School Career Services team exists to help get you hired.
 We do this in two ways: